Ballet Fantastique's team of expert faculty members is respected, passionate, and proven.

 The Academy of Ballet Fantastique's small team of highly-qualified faculty have backgrounds not only in professional performance and in the Vaganova method, but also in dance pedagogy—so they not only know how to dance, but are also experts in working with young dancers.
 All are university-trained, with a combined dozens of years of professional experience.
 They are deeply dedicated to each Ballet Fantastique student, and are also highly approachable as dancers and parents have questions or concerns throughout their training.

 Out of her many years of teaching and performance experience, Ms. Bontrager has developed the complete curriculum for The Academy of Ballet Fantastique, directly following the notated Vaganova Syllabus.
-She works closely with all Academy of Ballet Fantastique students in their training, choreography, and performance.
+She works closely with all Professional Training Division Academy of Ballet Fantastique students in their training, choreography, and performance.

 Ms. Bontrager has overseen Ballet Fantastique repertoire and productions involving partnerships with choirs, opera, and soloist vocalists, symphony and chamber orchestras, literary and visual artists, and composers.
-Ms. Bontrager has choreographed, produced, and staged the entire critically acclaimed all-original Ballet Fantastique repertoire, including: Cinderella: A Rock Opera Ballet (with Shelley & Cal James and the Agents of Unity Band); Arabian Nights; Incendio (with the LA-based band); As You Like It: A Wild West Ballet; Bossa Brasil; String Theory; Visions d'Amour: 10 Ballets in Paris (with live 25-part orchestra and Resident Composer Jeremy DeKyle Schropp); Danse en Rouge: Variations in Red and Tchaikovsky to Tango (with the Trio Voronezh); Danse Renaissance; and Mosaico de Danza (with Traduza Dance Company).
+Ms. Bontrager has choreographed, produced, and staged the entire critically acclaimed all-original Ballet Fantastique repertoire, including: ZORRO: The Ballet (with the LA-based band Incendio); The Book of Esther: A Rock Gospel Ballet (with the UO Gospel Singers); Tales from the Floating World (with Portland Taiko); Pride & Prejudice: A Parisian Jazz Ballet (with Gerry Rempel Jazz Syndicate; Cinderella: A Rock Opera Ballet (with Shelley & Cal James and the Agents of Unity Band); The Misadventures of Casanova; Cirque de la Lune (with Betty and the Boy, Mood Area 52, and Troupe Carnivale); Arabian Nights; As You Like It: A Wild West Ballet (including on tour to San Benedetto, Italy); Bossa Brasil; String Theory; Visions d'Amour: 10 Ballets in Paris (with live 25-part orchestra and Resident Composer Jeremy DeKyle Schropp); Danse en Rouge: Variations in Red and Tchaikovsky to Tango (with the Trio Voronezh); Danse Renaissance; and Mosaico de Danza (with Traduza Dance Company).
 She has also led Ballet Fantastique's creation of commissioned work for Eugene Symphony (Carnival of the Animals) and the Oregon Mozart Players (Glazunov's Four Novelettes).
-Under Ms. Bontrager's leadership, Ballet Fantastique has toured across the Northwest and made consecutive performance appearances at the Oregon Shakespeare Festival.
+Under Ms. Bontrager's leadership, Ballet Fantastique has toured nationally and internationally.
 Ms. Bontrager's love of the arts also extends to her design work as a graduate of the University of Oregon's School of Architecture and in the creation of Ballet Fantastique's critically-acclaimed costumes.

 Hannah graduated in 2003 from the Academy of Colorado Ballet's professional division under St. Petersburg Vaganova Academy graduate Inessa Pakri-Plekhanova, while concurrently training and performing with the company’s apprentices.
 In Fall 2006 she was invited by internationally-recognized master teacher Oleg Briansky to join the summer staff of his New York summer intensive program as a teacher and student mentor.
 Hannah graduated summa cum laude and phi beta kappa from the Robert D. Clark Honors College of the University of Oregon, where, as a full scholarship student, she earned concurrent degrees in Dance and English Literature and a minor in Community Arts through the graduate Arts Administration program.
 Her honors thesis, “Moving Education: Building an Integrated In-School Dance Curriculum for Elementary School Classrooms,” explored the challenges and opportunities of dance education under the No Child Left Behind Act.